Badger-MEILI/MEILI-Database/README.md

 ### Todos

- - Use different roles for calling functions, based on the necessary permissions
+- Determine logic for splitting a trip that already contains more than one tripleg (this crashes now)
- - Generate test data
+- Change flow tests into unit test
+- Add unit tests for authentication
+- Any benchmark ideas?

 Need help setting up MEILI in production
 ----